Lake Colby Association

 Harvests from 2002 through 2005 removed over 20 wet tons of milfoil in single-pass harvests, but each subsequent season found significant re-growth.
 In 2006 diver productivity was more than doubled through the use of a floating compressor system (known colloquially as a “hookah” or SNUBA rig).
 This increased productivity was applied in two full passes of the lake, removing more wet tonnage than in the prior four years combined.

-In addition the 42 existing benthic barriers have been re-set on high-growth areas.
-30 of these are 20' x 20' mats and 12 are 12' x 12' mats.
-They are re-set twice a year by our dive team.
+In addition the 55 existing benthic barriers have been re-set on high-growth areas.
+43 of these are 20' x 20' mats and 12 are 12' x 12' mats.
+They are re-set each year by our dive team.

 The Paul Smith’s Watershed Institute has been the primary subcontractor for dive related activities, supplying a dive leader, divers, and surface support.
 Volunteers have provided additional surface support, some dive support, milfoil disposal (in an APA-specified composting bin), and materials (e.g., support watercraft).
 A five-person professional team (four divers and one surface person) subcontracted from the Paul Smith’s Watershed Institute costs about $1,800 per day.
 Thus far, this cost has been over 90% supported by grants and local government support.